Microsoft 365 Government

 Microsoft Government License Eligibility

-Volume licensing from Microsoft is available to government agencies at the federal, state/local, and tribal levels; however, these organizations cannot be for-profit.
-This category includes all federal, state, and local government departments, agencies, instrumentalities, and other entities created by law.
+Volume licensing from Microsoft is available to government entities at the federal, state, local, and tribal levels.
+This category includes all federal, state, and local government departments, entities, instrumentalities, and other entities created by law.
 Any local or state agency permitted to make purchases via state contracts is also included.
-Any tribal organization discharging governmental duties and, therefore, eligible for Department of the Interior support falls into this category.
+Any tribal organization discharging governmental duties and eligible for Department of the Interior support falls into this category.

-Many government agencies need help to obtain Microsoft Government Licenses because they also engage in commercial activities like transit, financial services, and telecommunications.
-After engaging in a licensing agreement with Microsoft, if the eligible status of the organization changes, the agreement will remain in effect.
-Still, the organization will not be qualified to extend the contract when it expires.
+Many government entities need help to obtain Microsoft Government Licenses because they also engage in commercial activities like transit, financial services, and telecommunications.
+After engaging in a licensing agreement with Microsoft, if the eligible status of the organization changes, the agreement will remain in effect, but the organization will not be qualified to extend the contract when it expires.
+Upon entering into a Microsoft government contract, entities must continuously meet the specified eligibility criteria to maintain their licensing agreement and ensure compliance with the terms.

 Microsoft Government Licensing Options